qqqlab/madflight-docs/docs/Board-RP2040.md

-# RP2350 / RP2040 Boards
+# RP2040 / RP2350 Boards

 ## Arduino IDE Setup

-madflight for RP2350/RP2040 requires [arduino-pico v4.x.x](https://github.com/earlephilhower/arduino-pico)
+_madflight_ for RP2040/RP2350 requires [arduino-pico v4.x.x](https://github.com/earlephilhower/arduino-pico)

 Start the Arduino IDE and select menu Tools->Board Manager to install this software.

 ## PlatformIO Setup

-Clone or download the madflight repository from GitHub.
+Clone or download the _madflight_ repository from GitHub.

-Start PlatformIO, press the "Import Arduino Project" button, and import a madflight example.
+Start PlatformIO, press the "Import Arduino Project" button, and import a _madflight_ example.

 Adapt the platformio.ini file as follows: